agiledev-students-fall2023/4-final-project-music-ranking-system/README.md

 # Project Repository

 ### Project Description
-- Product Vision Statement: Our app is a music ranking app that allows users to view songs and leave rating and comments about their thoughts.
+- Product Vision Statement: Free expression for every music lover.

+Our app is a music ranking app that allows users to view songs and leave rating and comments about their thoughts.
 Users are allowed to create accounts and choose to log in and log out.
 They can also search for individual songs that they want to rate as well as look at the current reviews for that song.
 Users can also comment under these posts or create a post of their own.
 Our app also allows for people to view other profiles to see what other posts and comments other users have left.
 The goal of our product is to create a community of users where they can actively share their thoughts on songs as well as see and communicate with other peoples views.
 This allows users to not only learn more about songs they might not have heard yet but also receive opinions from other users that may align or clash with their own thoughts.

 ### Team Members
  - [Athena Leong](https://github.com/aleong2002)